riff-lang/site/src/doc.md

 Strings in Riff are immutable sequences of 8-bit character literals.

-A sequence are a special "subtype" in Riff that allows the user to define a range of integral values with an optional interval parameter.
+Sequences are a special "subtype" in Riff that allow the user to define a range of integral values with an optional specified interval.
 Sequences can be used in [for loops](#for) to iterate through a sequence of numbers or in string subscripting to easily extract different types of substrings.